nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 necessarily know everything about each concept we use to assemble a model, and often focus only on the features that are of use to us.
-Creating a mental model of work is a matter of imagination and perception as much at is a matter of skill or knowledge, and it is subject to all the hazards and critiques that we can apply to perceiving or imagining anything.
+Creating a mental model of work is a matter of imagination and perception as much as it is a matter of skill or knowledge, and it is subject to all the hazards and critiques that we can apply to perceiving or imagining anything.